 We have had a challenging couple of years with COVID-19 added to the fast paced and demanding work of improving the health of our community.
-For the UW Medicine Well-Being survey, we have strategically selected questions that can lead to actionable outcomes and believe that the 10-15 minutes you give to complete it will translate to results benefiting our community.
-Thank you in advance.
+For the UW Medicine Well-Being survey, we strategically selected questions that can lead to actionable outcomes.
+Please view the video below from Dr. Anne Browning, Associate Dean for Well-Being, on the results from the inaugural survey that included faculty, APPs, and trainees who work in clinical environments.

 Below are answers to some frequently asked questions about the UW Medicine Well-Being Survey.